chengzhengqian/czq-comint.el/README.md

 ### Refresh PATH-aware completion

-- CZQ comint’s completion list combines `czq-comint-completion-command-list` with executables discovered via the buffer’s `$PATH`.
+- CZQ comint’s completion list combines `czq-comint-completion-command-list` with executables discovered via the buffer’s `$PATH` and file names from the tracked working directory.
 On mode activation the cache is seeded from Emacs’ own environment; run `czq-comint-completion-refresh-from-process` after changing `$PATH` inside the REPL to pull the live shell value.
+- File suggestions follow `czq-comint-current-directory`, so completions stay in sync with whatever the directory tracker reports.
+- Toggle `czq-comint-completion-debug` (or call `czq-comint-completion-toggle-debug`) to log whether the backend is offering command or file candidates.
+- File suggestions follow `czq-comint-current-directory`, so completions stay in sync with whatever the directory tracker reports.
 - After exporting a new path inside the REPL, run
   `M-x czq-comint-completion-refresh-from-process` to rescan the shell and update the cached candidates immediately.